 The AIMLE Server aggregates the collected assistance information from NEF, NWDAF, and/or ADAES to generate assistance information, e.g. Time (time point(s) or time window(s)) to deliver the task or data for the split operation.
 Or the AIMLE server performs inference using ML model to generate assistance information, e.g. achievable QoS with current configuration for task or data delivery, or suggestion of QoS for task or data delivery.

-- For assistance information from NEF, the AIMLE Server sends a request to NEF for assistance information (e.g. PDTQ on recommended time windows for AI/ML operations with QoS, QoS monitoring).
+- For assistance information from NEF, the AIMLE Server, acting as AF, sends a request to NEF for assistance information (e.g. PDTQ on recommended time windows for AI/ML operations with QoS, QoS monitoring) as described in clause 4.16.15 of 3GPP TS 23.502 [3].
 The request may include the information of the AI/ML task/ML model/data (e.g. size of the task or ML model, or data volume), information of the receiving nodes, requirement on the delivery/distribution (e.g. time budget, time critical or not, QoS), maximum time for complete the distribution/delivery.

-Editor’s Note: Whether and what additional information needed in the request to NEF for the services is FFS and requires coordination with SA2.

 - For assistance information from NWDAF, the AIMLE Server can send a request or subscription request to NWDAF for analytics (e.g. E2E data volume transfer time, DN performance, Network performance, UE mobility).
 The details parameters in the requests to NWDAF for analytics are given in 3GPP TS 23.288 [2].

 - For assistance information from ADAES, the AIMLE Server can send a request or subscription request to ADAES for analytics (e.g. slice-specific application performance analytics, UE-to-UE application performance analytics).
 The details parameters in the requests to ADAES for analytics are given in 3GPP TS 23.436 [4].